 Compared to desktop printers, industrial machines are designed for repeatability and reliability.
 They can often produce the same part over and over again and do not need the high level of user interaction that desktop machines typically require.

-The ability to batch produce intricate, customized parts make industrial SLA and DLP a popular method of manufacture for small part, low-run production.
+The ability to batch produce intricate, customized parts make industrial SLA and DLP a popular method of manufacturing small parts, low-run production.

 The table below gives a comparison of typical desktop SLA/DLP printers and typical industrial SLA/DLP machines.